A field Guide to Rolled Figured Glass

 The patterns listed include Arctic large and small, three sizes of Muranese, three sizes of Morocco (including “pinhead” size), Cretan, Oceanic, Rose, Maltese, Japanese, Kaleidoscope, Rippled, Quilted, Persian, Shell and Arabesque.
 Only four of the patterns are illustrated in the catalogue, as per below.
 The whole catalogue is available in the reference section of the House Histories website.

-The Pilkington catalogue of 1939 contains many of the same patterns seen in the 20s collection, with some additions.
+The Pilkington catalogue of 1939 still contains many of the early patterns, with some additions.
 The various designs and grades were segmented into the product categories “Diffusion”, Non-Formal, Semi-Formal” and Formal.
 The glass was still fully tinted (not laminated), in thirteen standard and many more intermediary shades.

 We will only include the new patterns here, and leave out old favorites such as Muranese, Japanese, Arctic and Kaleidoscope.